Kingdom of Vaspurakan: History

 The Kingdom of Vaspurakan was ruled by the Artsruni dynasty, an ancient Armenian noble family.
-The Artsrunis had built up their power base in Vaspurakan in the 9th century, while Arab rule was waning the Bagratunis, were consolidating their control over Armenia.
+The Artsrunis had built up their power base in Vaspurakan in the 9th century while Arab rule was waning.
+The Bagratunis, on the other hand, were consolidating their control over Armenia.
 In 885, Ashot I Bagratuni received recognition as King of Armenia.
 In 908, during the reign of Ashot's successor Smbat I, Gagik I Artsruni was recognized as king by the Sajid ruler Yusuf and allied with the latter to attack the Bagratuni kingdom.
 After Smbat's death at the hands of Yusuf in 914, however, Gagik allied with the new Bagratuni king Ashot II to defeat the Arabs.

 The Kingdom of Vaspurakan was at its zenith around 929 under the reign of Gagik I, who used the title of King of Armenia.
 He undertook a series of construction projects, particularly on Aghtamar, an island in Lake Van where one of his residences was located.
 Aghtamar also served as the residence of the Armenian Catholicos while Dvin was under Muslim control, allowing Gagik to influence the election of several catholicoi and further increase his legitimacy.
 At its greatest extent Vaspurakan comprised the lands between Lake Van and Lake Urmia (also known as Kaputan) in 908.
 It encompassed most of the historic provinces of Vaspurakan and Mokkʻ and, temporarily in the 910s, controlled parts of the provinces of Ayrarat, Taron and Korchaykʻ.
 The Kingdom of Vaspurakan had no specific capital.
 The court moved as the king transferred his residence from place to place – Van, Ostan/Vostan (modern Gevaş), Aghtamar and so on.